SciFi

-Nature Futures, Nature Magazine, June 2017
+Nature Futures, Nature Magazine, July 2017

 The lights wink on as Matthew drives through the familiar patchwork suburb.
 Snow dusts the shadowed edges of the houses and that's how he knows it's not real.
 It hasn't snowed in years.